qasimabdullah404/cicd/jenkins/README.md

 The **Slack Notification** plugin can be installed in Jenkins either for all jobs or specific projects.
 On Slack, the Jenkins CI app will also be installed to post build notifications to a channel in Slack.

 ## Supported CI/CD Workflows

+The default interaction model with Jenkins, historically, has been very web UI driven, requiring users to manually create jobs, then manually fill in the details through a web browser.
+With the introduction of the Pipeline plugin, users now can implement a project’s entire build/test/deploy pipeline in a Jenkinsfile and store that alongside their code, treating their pipeline as another piece of code checked into source control.
+Jenkins Pipeline could either use the Declarative or Scripted syntax.